Vsaluja/CarRental/README.md

 == Project Overview ==

+The provided Java code is a simple car rental system.
+It includes classes to represent cars, customers, and rental transactions.
+The system allows users to add cars and customers, rent and return cars, and view available cars.
+The main class initiates the system and provides a user-friendly menu for interactions, such as renting a car, returning a car, viewing available cars, and exiting the system.
+The code incorporates error handling for user inputs and includes comments for better understanding.

 Car Class

 The Car class represents a vehicle with attributes such as car ID, brand, model, base price per day, and availability.